WICG/turtledove/FLEDGE.md

 #### 0.2 Keeping Open Competition

 Fledge should allow all adtech players to compete evenly, openly, and transparently.
-To allow even asingle player
+To allow even asingle player special access to data could create a 'privacy backdoor' and allow for that player to have an uneven data sales advantage.

-At present an estimates list of players include:

-* The OS
-* The Browser
-* The Website/Publisher
-* Third Parties used but not trusted by the Website/Publisher (i.e. widgets)
-* Third Parties used and Trusted by the Website/Publisher (Privacy-Respecting Analytics Companies, Anti-Fraud, etc)
-* SSPs
-* DSPs
-* Other Downstream Partners of the above

 Fledge should draw a distinction between Trusted and Untrusted players as per the Trusted Server paradigm (discussed below).
-All Trusted Players should be able to access any data any other trusted player should be allwoed to access.
+All Trusted Players should be able to access any data any other trusted player should be allowed to access.
 Untrusted players must have restricted access to any data Fledge defines as resticted for the sake of privacy.

 ### 1. Browsers Record Interest Groups